 Poisonous spider bites are relatively uncommon and difficult to recognize.
 The bite of spiders of medical importance in the US is not particularly painful, so it is unusual for a spider bite to be suspected until signs appear.
 It is also unlikely that the offending spider will remain nearby the victim while signs develop, which may take 30 minutes to 6 hours.
-Poisonous spiders in the US belong to 2 groups—widow spiders and brown spiders.
+Poisonous spiders in the US belong to 2 groups—widow spiders (Latrodectus species) and brown spiders (mostly Loxosceles species).

 Widow spiders usually bite only when accidentally touched.
-The most common species is the black widow, which is characterized by a red hourglass shape on the lower abdomen.
+The most common species is the black widow spider, which has a red hourglass shape on the lower abdomen.
 Widow spider venom is very potent and causes severe, painful cramping of all large muscle groups.

 Unless a widow spider bite has been witnessed, diagnosis must be based on signs, which include restlessness, anxiety, rapid and irregular breathing, shock, a rigid or tender abdomen, and painful muscles.
 The muscles may be rigid and will relax now and then.